phamous2day/HAL-l0Cam/README.md

 };
 ```

-###5.
-Request parameters and binding content exclusively to users
+### 5. Request parameters and binding content exclusively to users
 With this project, I had a lot of sandboxed environments separating each functionality to make sure it work independently before merging.
 When it came to consolidating all the code, I was tempted to leave the js files separate and just reference them in the index.html them ... but that gets pretty messy as I illustrate a scenario:

 Let's think of the following use case: When users sign up to my website, their credentials get stored in a model (username, password, a token for a session, etc.).
 When users actually record images, that information gets stored in a separate model.
-Why note make everything stored in one model for the sake of efficiency?
+Why not make everything stored in one model for the sake of efficiency?
 Well, that's when things can get messy:

 I have a mongoose model that holds user information like this:
 ```js